Crossing the Line: A 1968 Audio Drama Explores Race, Change, and Community in America

 In an era when audiobooks are the fastest-growing format in publishing, the Audie Awards—presented by the Audio Publishers Association (APA)—represent the highest honor in the industry.
 The Real Education of TJ Crowley earned the 2025 Audie for Best Young Adult Audiobook, cementing its place among the year’s most impactful audio narratives.

-The production doesn't offer easy answers or comfortable resolution.
-When TJ finally makes a defining choice that will forever change his life, the drama makes clear that this is just the beginning of a longer journey.
-Like America itself, TJ has taken important steps toward confronting his prejudices, but the work of creating a truly just society remains unfinished.
+The production offers no easy answers or tidy conclusions.
+When TJ finally makes a life-altering decision, the story makes clear that this is only the beginning of a much longer path.
+Like the country he inhabits, TJ has taken crucial first steps toward confronting injustice—but the journey toward a more equitable society remains unfinished.

-This article was written and published by Grain Valley Publishing as part of our ongoing commitment to promoting empathy, racial literacy, and historical understanding through storytelling.
+This article was produced by Grain Valley Publishing as part of our mission to advance empathy, racial literacy, and historical awareness through the power of story.

 "The Real Education of TJ Crowley: Coming of Age on the Redline" is available on Audible, Amazon, Apple Books, Barnes & Noble, and other audiobook platforms.

-Grain Valley Publishing is dedicated to sharing powerful stories that illuminate our shared humanity.
-Based in Wichita, Kansas, we specialize in literature and audio productions that explore American history and culture with depth and nuance.
+Grain Valley Publishing is committed to sharing powerful stories that illuminate our shared humanity.
+Based in Wichita, Kansas, we produce literature and audio works that explore American history and culture with depth, authenticity, and care.